 - Do not waste time.
 The statute of limitations to file a claim for pregnancy discrimination is limited.
 Do not wait until you no longer have time to take action.

-Contact Our Experienced New York City Pregnancy Discrimination Attorneys for Your Free Consultation
+Contact Our NYC Pregnancy Discrimination Attorneys for Your Free Consultation

 Pregnancy should be something to celebrate.
 No one should have to worry about the reaction in the office or being harassed or terminated because of it.
 If you are the victim of pregnancy discrimination in New York City, the lawyers at the Derek Smith Law Group can help.
 Contact us at (212) 587-0760 for a free consultation.
 We do not collect any money until we help you win your case.

 Different Types of Workplace Discrimination Cases We Handle: